Get a quote

 When a request comes to the REST

-before doing anything, REST will look up the request’s information in the cache to know whether the information is in the cache or not.
+Before doing anything, REST will look up the request’s information to know whether the information is in the cache or not.
 If there was the same information (that means there had already been the same request sent through REST), REST will respond exactly like the response of the previous request.
-If the sent request is new, REST will communicate with the server to have the information on the response to the client as well as add the information of the request to the cache.
+But in case the sent request is new, REST will communicate with the server to have the information on the response to the client as well as add the information of the request to the cache.

 • REST has standardized a lot of services, making communication between different devices or methods of a lot of kinds of clients with the server easier.
 However, because the system has been standardized, we barely can optimize it.